 Park bench or Barcalounger?
 For a while, it seemed as if that would soon be the biggest question for urban dwellers wanting a little Wi-Fi.
 Just a year ago, dozens of cities across the country were trumpeting ambitious plans to get their residents online wirelessly.
 But most of those municipal hot-zone efforts have flopped, thanks to soaring costs and squabbling in city halls over technical glitches (St. Louis) and public-private relationships with telecom companies (Chicago).
-San Francisco's Wi-Fi deal with EarthLink crumbled last year when the Internet service provider decided that the proposed network wasn't financially feasible.
+San Francisco’s Wi-Fi deal with EarthLink crumbled last year when the Internet service provider decided that the proposed network wasn’t financially feasible.
 Yet over the past six months, thousands of residents have been logging on — wirelessly and for free.
-They're doing so with a technological assist from a startup called Meraki, which argues that setting up citywide networks is neither as expensive nor as complicated as officials and competitors would have you believe.
-To show off its Wi-Fi technology, Meraki plans to cover San Francisco in a wireless "cloud" by the end of 2008, at less than a quarter of the $14 million to $17 million cost of the failednetwork.
+They’re doing so with a technological assist from a startup called Meraki, which argues that setting up citywide networks is neither as expensive nor as complicated as officials and competitors would have you believe.
+To show off its Wi-Fi technology, Meraki plans to cover San Francisco in a wireless “cloud” by the end of 2008, at less than a quarter of the $14 million to $17 million cost of the failednetwork.
 Its collaborators are hundreds of volunteers who are welcoming into their homes little radio devices called Meraki Minis — “repeaters” that bounce wireless signals to one another, expanding the network.
 “We’re building a new kind of network,” says Meraki cofounder John Bicket.
 “Every time we add a volunteer, it expands.”

 Meraki launched in 2006, the brainchild of Bicket and his MIT classmate Sanjit Biswas.
 They had created a wireless network for graduate students in Cambridge, Massachusetts, using about 100 of the Meraki Mini’s predecessor.
 Whenexpressed interest in the device, the pair took a sabbatical from their computer-science PhD program and, along with MIT pal Hans Robertson, decided to make a go of building networks on a larger scale.

 Google was its first major customer, buying about 1,000 repeaters, most of them for a municipal network in Mountain View, California.
 It also injected some seed money into Meraki, which cobbled together $25 million in second-round funding, much of it from Sequoia Capital.
 The guys “were really exciting,” says Christopher Sacca, the head of special initiatives at Google when the company decided to back Meraki.
 (He’s now a venture investor and tech-firm adviser.)
 “What was unique was their sense of how to leverage the power of a group of individuals to overcome the hurdles that get in the way of building effective communications networks.”